Designed & produced by Eric Maclewis

 MENU

-(*) The word "Bagad" comes from "Bagaudes", coming itself from a Gallic word describing the troops of rebels - mainly consisting of ruined farmers - who marked the last centuries of the Roman Empire in Gaul and also in other countries.
+(*) The word "Bagad" comes from "Bagaudes", an evolution of a Gallic word describing the troops of rebels - mainly consisting of ruined farmers - who marked the last centuries of the Roman Empire in Gaul and also in other countries.

-The first testimonies located them in Armorique (continental Brittany).
+The first testimonies located them in Armorica (continental Brittany).

-Bagaudes can mean "fighters" and has led to the Breton word "Bagad", meaning "troupe" or "band".
+Bagaudes can mean "fighters" and has led to the Breton word "Bagad", meaning troop or band.